-The James Pendergrast Memorial Library aids Albany State University in support of the academic programsof the University.
-It supports the achievement of the goals as stated in the mission of the University through providing information resources, in- structional materials, and access to research.
-It aids Albany State University in serving a regional role in southwest Georgia in the area of library resources.
-The Library’s on-line public catalog (GIL/Galileo Interconnected Libraries) is available from re- mote access to all who have internet connections.
+The James Pendergrast Memorial Library support Albany State University’s academic programs.
+It supports the achievement of the goals as stated in the mission of the University through providing information resources, instructional materials, and access to research.
+It aids Albany State University in serving a regional role in Southwest Georgia in the area of library resources.
+The Library’s on-line public catalog (GIL/Galileo Interconnected Libraries) also referred to as the RAMCAT is available from any remote site to all who have internet connection.
 The location is http://gil.asurams.edu.
 GIL also offers remote access to other libraries in the University System of Georgia.

+The library has a strong virtual collection that includes Galileo which is a collection of many databases indexing thousands of periodicals and scholarly journals.
+Over 2,000 journals titles are full-text.
+Other resources include EBSCO Host, Interlibrary Loan and GIL Express which provides online borrowing of books for universal borrowing between other institutions in the University System of Georgia.

 THE ALBANY STATE UNIVERSITY ALUMNI ASSOCIATION